Jollus174/Winning-Smash4/README.md

 # Winning at Smash 4
 A Progressive Web App for effective kill confirms in Super Smash Bros. for Wii U.

-This is currently under production and not ready for release.

 # Installation
 To install, make sure Gulp is first installed `npm install gulp -g`